JohnPMills/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD, Transformational leadership and social cognition" institution = "University of Birmingham" year = 2015
+  course = "PhD, Transformational Leadership and Social Cognition" institution = "University of Birmingham" year = 2015